agmath/agmath.github.io/Precalculus.md

 ---
 title: Precalculus with Limits
 description: This is a homepage for MAT142, Precalculus with Limits, with Dr. Gilbert at Southern New Hampshire University.
 This is a first-year course designed to prepare students for future coursework in calculus.
-Themes running throughout the course are (i) building a strong foundation in algebra, (ii) developing and executing strategies for solving equations, (iii) building confidence in evaluating and graphing functions, (iv) understanding equations geometrically as questions about intersections of functions or roots of functions, (v) developing and using the notion of the limit as an extension of function evaluation.
+Themes running throughout the course include building a strong foundation in algebra, developing and executing strategies for solving equations, building confidence in evaluating and graphing functions, understanding equations geometrically as questions about intersections of functions or roots of functions, developing and using the notion of the limit as an extension of function evaluation.
 ---

 {% include google-analytics.html %}